duckfuss/duckfuss.github.io/CallumIsWrong.md

 - Black women are 2x as likely to have a stillborn baby than white women [^5] How on earth is that acceptable
 Yes there are physical differences between races in terms of the ease of pregancy, but:
-a) not enough to account for a fucking 2x increase.
+1) not enough to account for a fucking 2x increase.
-b) even if there were significant differences, doctors in the uk should learn better how to treat different races,
+2) even if there were significant differences, doctors in the uk should learn better how to treat different races,
     - this IS possible given other countries where uk minorities are the majority have similar success rates to the uk

 ### In the education system
-yes the *goddam education ssytem*, the **last place we want racism**
+yes the *goddam education sytem*, the **last place we want racism**
 - is it not _slightly_ sobering that black students are far more likely to recieve **under predicted grades** by their teachers [^5]
 - is this not the **ultimate** damming evidence of institutional racism???,
-i mean jesus christ if black kids are given a 2nd class education from the start, how tf can we expect them to perform equally as adults on shit like IQ tests?
+i mean jesus christ if black kids are given a 2nd class education from the start, how **tf** can we expect them to perform equally as adults on shit like IQ tests?

 ### Income inequality
 - If you're black and you have the same degree as a white person, you will on average end up with 27.1% less income [^5]
 - **How** is that not evidence for prevelant institutional racism?
   - ‼️maybe allah isn't all that akbar after all eh‼️

+I could keep going, list private companies, heck I haven't even started on America, but i think that there is enough evidence infront of you for any sane man to make the correct jugdment

+### conclusion 1
+- if some races are **set up to fail** by the very institutions setup to help us, the institutions that we all rely upon to govern, teach, police and treat, is it not surprising that obamam might want to discuss this???
+- do you not see how naive and cynical it is to spit out shit like "obama's rhetoric was deeply [racially] divisive", I struggle to believe that you would even for a second seriously consider obama for running on some racially inflamatory agenda.
+- this will be adressed in the obama section below

 </details>